 How to get there: There are domestic flights directly to Kangaroo Island’s main airport Kingscote Airport.
 The nearest international airport is just a 30-minute flight away in Adelaide.
 There is also a daily ferry connection from the island to Cape Jervis on the mainland.

 Barossa Valley is a world-renowned wine-producing region in South Australia.
 With charming guesthouses and perfectly manicured vineyards, it has to be one of the best Australian honeymoon destinations.
+The serene setting is ideal for relaxation, whether it’s stargazing from the deck, taking leisurely walks to reconnect with nature and each other, or simply unwinding in the hot tub.
 It’s easy to spend a few romantic days here indulging in world-famous food and wine.

 Things to do in Barossa Valley